saeedabc/WeSWin/README.md

 # WeSWin Chunker
-This is the official codebase for the WeSWin Chunker, introduced in the paper **"Neural Document Segmentation Using Weighted Sliding Windows with Transformer Encoders"**.
+This is the official codebase for the WeSWin Chunker, introduced in the paper **"[Neural Document Segmentation Using Weighted Sliding Windows with Transformer Encoders](https://aclanthology.org/2025.coling-industry.67/)"** (COLING 2025: Industry Track).
 We introduce a novel Transformer-based method for document segmentation, tailored for practical, real-world applications.
-This method utilizes overlapping text sequences with a unique position-aware weighting mechanism to enhance segmentation accuracy.
+This method utilizes overlapping text sequences with a unique position-aware weighting mechanism to enhance text segmentation accuracy.

 ---